|Student Rating:||4.6 / 5|

 You can redeem your cash back in a variety of ways, including as a statement credit or for gift cards at merchants like Whole Foods, Lowes, and Walmart among others.
 And since your rewards won’t expire for the life of your account, you have the flexibility to redeem only when you’re ready.

 If you decide to apply for the Quicksilver Student card, the annual fee shouldn’t impact your decision since there’s no such charge.
 These fees can sometimes be pricey, but most student credit cards take this into consideration and offer no annual fee to cardholders that are starting out with a fair credit score or limited credit history.
 This gives the Quicksilver Student a distinct advantage over non-student credit-building cards, which often carry hefty fees or require you to tie up hundreds in a refundable security deposit.

-That said, the Quicksilver Student card’s high APR holds it back when compared to other student cards.
-While the Quicksilver Student card carries no penalty APR, its ongoing variable APR of 26.99% is steep and could come back to bite you if you’re not able to pay back your balance in full at the end of each month.
-If that’s a concern, a different student card like the Chase Freedom Student credit card (14.99% variable APR) or the Discover it® Student Cash Back (12.99% – 21.99% variable APR) could be a better fit depending on your spending habits.
+The Quicksilver Student ongoing variable APR ranges from 15.24% – 25.24%, the high end of which could come back to bite you if you’re not able to pay back your balance in full at the end of each month.
+If that’s a concern, a different student card like the Chase Freedom Student credit card (15.74% variable APR) or the Discover it Student Cash Back (13.74% – 22.74% variable APR) could be a better fit depending on your spending habits.
 We never recommend carrying a balance, but if it’s unavoidable, these lower rate options are worth a look.
 The Quicksilver Student also carries a harsh up to $40 late payment fee, which, unlike the fee on some competing cards, is not waived the first time you pay late.

 On the plus side, the Quicksilver Student card carries no foreign transaction fees, making it a good option for travel or study abroad (many cards charge a 3% fee on all purchases made overseas).